-Application for investigation anonymity order 7.
-(1) An application for an investigation anonymity order may be made to a magistrate by -
+Application for investigation anonymity order

-- (a) the Commissioner of Police; or - (b) the Attorney General.

-(2) An applicant for an investigation anonymity order shall not be required to give notice of the application to -

-- (a) a person who is suspected of having committed or who has been charged with an offence to which the qualifying criminal investigation relates; or - (b) that person's legal representative.

-(3) An applicant for an investigation anonymity order shall, unless the magistrate directs otherwise, inform the magistrate of the identity of the person who would be specified in the order.
+- 7. (1) An application for an investigation anonymity order may be made to a magistrate by - - (a) the Commissioner of Police; or - (b) the Director of Public Prosecutions. - (2) An applicant for an investigation anonymity order shall not be required to give notice of the application to - - (a) a person who is suspected of having committed or who has been charged with an offence to which the qualifying criminal investigation relates; or - (b) that person's legal representative. - (3) An applicant for an investigation anonymity order shall, unless the magistrate directs otherwise, inform the magistrate of the identity of the person who would be specified in the order. - (4) A magistrate may determine the application without a hearing. - (5) If a magistrate determines an application for an investigation anonymity order without a hearing, the magistrate shall notify the applicant of the determination. - (6) The Cabinet may, by order, amend subsection (1).

-Conditions for making
+Conditions for making an order

-an order

-(4) A magistrate may determine the application without a hearing.

-(5) If a magistrate determines an application for an investigation anonymity order without a hearing, the magistrate shall notify the applicant of the determination.

-(6) The Governor in Cabinet may, by order, amend subsection (1).

-8. (1) A magistrate may make an investigation anonymity order if satisfied that there are reasonable grounds for believing that the conditions set out in subsection (2)(a), (b) and (c) and either (d) or (e) are met.

-(2) The conditions referred to in subsection (1) are -

-- (a) that a qualifying offence has been committed; - (b) that the person who would be specified in the order has reasonable grounds for fearing intimidation or harm if identified as a person who is or was able or willing to assist the criminal investigation as it relates to the qualifying offence;

-(c) that the person who would be specified in the order -
+- 8. (1) A magistrate may make an investigation anonymity order if satisfied that there are reasonable grounds for believing that the conditions set out in subsection (2)(a), (b) and (c) and either (d) or (e) are met. - (2) The conditions referred to in subsection (1) are - - (a) that a qualifying offence has been committed; - (b) that the person who would be specified in the order has reasonable grounds for fearing intimidation or harm if identified as a person who is or was able or willing to assist the criminal investigation as it relates to the qualifying offence; - (c) that the person who would be specified in the order - - is able to provide information that would assist the criminal investigation as it relates to the qualifying offence; and - (ii) is more likely than not, as a consequence of the making of the order, to provide such information; - (d) that the person likely to have committed the qualifying offence is a person who was at least sixteen years of age at the time the offence was committed; and

-- (i) is able to provide information that would assist the criminal investigation as it relates to the qualifying offence; and - (ii) is more likely than not, as a consequence of the making of the order, to provide such information; - (d) that the person likely to have committed the qualifying offence is a person who was at least sixteen years of age at the time the offence was committed; - (e) that the person likely to have committed the qualifying offence is likely to have been a member of a group falling within subsection (3) at the time the offence was committed. - (3) A group falls within this subsection if - - (a) it is possible to identify the group from the criminal activities that its members appear to engage in; and - (b) it appears that the majority of the persons in the group are at least sixteen years of age.

-(4) If it is suspected that the qualifying offence was committed by two or more persons, it is sufficient for the purposes of subsection (1) that the magistrate is satisfied that there are reasonable grounds for believing that the conditions in subsection (2) are satisfied in relation to one person.

-(5) The Governor in Cabinet may, by order, amend subsection (2)(b), (d) and (e) and subsection (4).
+- (e) that the person likely to have committed the qualifying offence is likely to have been a member of a group falling within subsection (3) at the time the offence was committed. - (3) A group falls within this subsection if - - (a) it is possible to identify the group from the criminal activities that its members appear to engage in; and - (b) it appears that the majority of the persons in the group are at least sixteen years of age. - (4) If it is suspected that the qualifying offence was committed by two or more persons, it is sufficient for the purposes of subsection (1) that the magistrate is satisfied that there are reasonable grounds for believing that the conditions in subsection (2) are satisfied in relation to one person. - (5) The Cabinet may, by order, amend subsection (2)(b), (d) and (e) and subsection (4). - 9.
+(1) Where a magistrate refuses an application for an investigation anonymity order, the applicant may appeal to a judge against that refusal.